-The School of Law Admissions Committee seeks students who will perform successfully in law school, enhance the environment of the School of Law and ultimately use their legal education to benefit society.
+The Akron Law Admissions Committee seeks students who will perform successfully in law school, enhance the environment of the School of Law and ultimately use their legal education to benefit society.
 Thus, the committee strives to assemble a student body that is academically well-prepared, highly motivated, diverse, and brings distinctive achievements.

-Although an applicant's LSAT score and UGPA are important indicators of academic preparation and motivation, the admissions committee considers many other factors as well.
+Although an applicant's LSAT or GRE score and UGPA are important indicators of academic preparation and motivation, the admissions committee considers many other factors as well.
 These factors include, but are not limited to, the following:

 - The personal statement

 - Recommendation letters

 - The nature and difficulty of the course of undergraduate study

 - The overall academic rigor of the undergraduate institution